jwilson8767/drupal-cloudformation/customresources/encryptedvalue/readme.md

 This custom resource is super simple.
 All it does is encrypt values passed to it from CloudFormation using KMS and the specified KMS Key ARN.
+See `templates/mysql-instance.yaml' for an example usage.